J0rgeSerran0/gnatmq/README.md

 Return 0 should be better instead throw an exception.
 Furthermore, if you connect different clients in different devices or machines, you could experiment this issue too.
 As a plus, should be interesting register a log if we want to trace this situation (nos implemented).
+Modified the Publish method to resolve this bug.

 * MqttPublisherManager